SimonR99/iQuCodeFest_2025/README.md

 ## Running the Game

-To start Ket-to-Ride with the Pygame interface:
+To start |ket> to ride with the Pygame interface:
 ```bash
 python main.py
 ```